Ultimate Des Moines Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The ratio of short-term rental properties that are currently rented in a market is crucial data for a future rental property owner.
-A high occupancy rate means that a new supply of short-term rentals is necessary.
-If the rental occupancy indicators are low, there isn’t much place in the market and you must look elsewhere.
+The number of short-term rental properties that are presently rented in a market is critical information for a future rental property owner.
+A high occupancy rate indicates that a new supply of short-term rental space is required.
+When the rental occupancy levels are low, there isn't enough demand in the market and you should explore somewhere else.

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a means to estimate the profitability of an investment venture.
-Take your estimated Net Operating Income (NOI) and divide it by the cash amount you’re ready to invest.
-The return comes as a percentage.
-The higher the percentage, the quicker your invested cash will be repaid and you’ll begin making profits.
-When you get financing for a fraction of the investment budget and spend less of your cash, you will receive a higher cash-on-cash return.
+To determine whether you should invest your cash in a certain investment asset or market, look at the cash-on-cash return.
+Take your expected Net Operating Income (NOI) and divide it by the cash amount you're ready to invest.
+The result you get is a percentage.
+The higher it is, the quicker your invested cash will be returned and you will begin getting profits.
+If you take a loan for a portion of the investment and put in less of your own money, you will receive a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates